 Is this combination of simplicity and depth only a serendipitous side effect of the organization of the piano keyboard?
 Or is it a fundamental property of music that's obscured by music notation?
 Either way, it works in practice.
 To discover it, I had to enter uncharted territory.
 Nothing I read said anything about it and no expert I approached knew anything about it.
 The piano is not just for experts, but the conventional approach to teaching and learning it tends to make it so: understanding is expected to emerge by osmosis from the same extensive practicing that develops "chops."
-The idea that understanding can be had independently of practicing, in a form that guides practicing, is unconventional.
+The idea that understanding can be had independently of this, in a form that guides practicing, is unconventional

 What qualifies me, an amateur with no formal musical training, to write about these matters?
-Arguably, the lack of training is itself a qualification because the absence of received wisdom about music notation helps in seeing that the "emperor has no clothes."
+Arguably, the lack of training is itself a qualification because the absence of received wisdom about music notation makes seeing the "emperor has no clothes" easy.
 Add my experience as a university professor developing notations to deal with complexity in another field, computer software, that seemed to me to offer insight by analogy (computer software and piano music both use abstract notations to describe things that are performed on "hardware").
 Add long-standing curiosity about how music works and why its notation is so complex.
-Add training in math and physics that made me expect to find an interval representation of piano music that's a dual of the note representation, analogous to dual representations in math and physics such as frequency-response/time-response and wave/particle.
-Add time to indulge my curiosity after retiring from being a university professor not long after I took up the piano.
+Add time to indulge my curiosity after retiring from being a professor not long after I took up the piano.
+Add training in math and physics that made me expect to find a "dual" representation of piano music by looking at it from a different angle.